Frying pan

-A frying pan or skillet is a flat-bottomed pan used for frying, searing, and browning foods.
-It typically ranges from 20 to 30 cm in diameter with relatively low sides that flare outwards, a long handle, and no lid.
-Larger pans may have a small grab handle opposite the main handle.
+A frying pan, also called frypan or skillet, is a flat-bottomed cookware used for frying, searing and browning foods.
+It typically ranges from 20 to 30 cm in diameter with relatively low sides that flare outwards, a long handle and no lid.
+Larger pans may have a small loop handle on the opposite side to the main handle.
 A pan of similar dimensions, but with less flared, more vertical sides and often with a lid, is called a sauté pan.
 While a sauté pan can be used as a frying pan, it is designed for lower-heat cooking.

 History

 Copper frying pan dated end 5th to early 4th century BC, Archaeological Museum of Thessaloniki.
 The handle is ornamented with floral engravings and ends in the shape of a goose head.

 Copper frying pans were used in ancient Mesopotamia.
-Frying pans were also known in ancient Greece, where they were called tagēnon (τάγηνον) and teganon (τήγανον) and Rome, where they were called patella or sartago.
+Frying pans were also known in ancient Greece, where they were called tágēnon (τάγηνον) and teganon (τήγανον) and Rome, where they were called patella or sartago.
 The word pan derives from the Old English panna.
 Before the introduction of the kitchen stove in the mid-19th century, a commonly used cast-iron cooking pan called a 'spider' had a handle and three legs used to stand up in the coals and ashes of the fire.
 Cooking pots and pans with legless, flat bottoms were designed when cooking stoves became popular; this period of the late 19th century saw the introduction of the flat cast-iron skillet.

 Frying pan relatives

 A versatile pan that combines the benefits of both the sauté pan and the frying pan has higher, sloping sides, often slightly curved.
-This pan is called a sauteuse (literally: a sauté pan in the female gender), an evasée (denoting a pan with sloping sides), or a fait-tout (literally "does everything").
-Most professional kitchens possess several of these utensils in varying sizes.
+This pan is called a sauteuse (literally: a sauté pan), an evasée (denoting a pan with sloping sides), or a fait-tout (literally "does everything").

 A "rappie pan" is a pan used to make rappie pie, an Acadian potato dish.
 The pan is made from aluminum or stainless steel.